-Following the Quebec election earlier this year, we hope that the Government's attitude will begin to be more mining friendly.
-Major producing mining companies are currently focussed on reducing their operating costs and maximizing the return to shareholders while the junior mining sector continues to face challenges in raising funds.
+Following the Quebec election earlier this year, we anticipated that the Government's attitude would begin to be more mining friendly and therefore would generate opportunities for Junior Mining Companies.
+However, offsetting that optimism, major producing mining companies are currently focussed on reducing their operating costs and maximizing the return to shareholders while the junior mining sector continues to face challenges in raising funds.